 Climate: Annual Monthly Weather in Macau

-To help you better understand the weather in Macau, I’ve included average temperature and annual rainfall graphs below.
+Check out holiday-weather.com for more on the weather in Macau.
+For your convenience, I’ve created the average temperature and annual rainfall graphs below.
 Suggested months to visit are indicated in orange.

 MACAU FROM HONG KONG BY GUIDED TOUR